Best Things to Do in Madrid: Top Activities for Every Traveler

 I made a couple of mistakes as I wandered around Madrid.
 There was one time when I missed the famous Plaza Mayor entirely.
 I mean, how does that even happen?
 I was walking in circles, trying to find it, and eventually ended up in this tiny alley where a food truck was snagged in a random street festival.
 Long story short, I ended up trying churros there that almost made me forget I was supposed to be venturing to a historic square.

-See also Best Things to Do in Delhi: Unforgettable Experiences Await!
+See also Best Things to Do in Shanghai: Your Ultimate Travel Guide

-In that moment, I realized that the wrong turns I took led me to .
+In that moment, I realized that the wrong turns I took led me to unexpected treasures.
 Life is a bit like that, don't you think?
 The best memories sometimes happen by accident.

 Leave a Reply